cloudmesh/cloudmesh-pi-burn/README.md

                  [--ip=IP]
                  [--key=KEY]
                  [--mount=MOUNTPOINT]
+                 [--keyboard=COUNTRY]

-        this sets specific values on the sdcard after it has ben created with the create, copy or sdcard command
+        Sets specific values on the sdcard after it has ben created with the create, copy or sdcard command